rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/01_Obtain_Data.md

   - Log: information about the total reads downloaded
   - Other data: Empty, but can contain experiment metadata
   - Single-end data: Empty, since this experiment has no single-end files
-  - Paired-end data: Two files
+  - Paired-end data: Two files, containing the forward and reverse reads for this sample

 <img src="../img/data/fasterq_result.png" width="200">

 ### Fastq format
-Fastq format is a way to store both sequence data and information about the quality of each sequenced position
+Fastq format is a way to store both sequence data and information about the quality of each sequenced position.

 - To view:
   - Click on the list **Pair-end data (fasterq-dump)** and the sublist **SRR15607266** to expand the sample, you’ll see 2 sequencing files **forward** and **reverse**